DMU Research Symposium

 If the work is co-authored, only the PRESENTING author will submit on behalf of all co-authors.
 The names of all co-authors must be listed in the submission form.
 For work with multiple authors, the authors can decide among themselves their various roles in presenting within the specified time limit.

-Submit an abstract to given a lightning oral presentation. (coming soon)
+Submit an abstract to give a lightning oral presentation. (closed)

 - Preparing an Effective Oral Presentation

 - Introduction: Preparing Talks by University of Kansas Medical Center